nasa/earthdata-search/CONTRIBUTING.md

 Integration specs use Capybara and CapybaraWebkit to simulate browser interactions.
 We include the capybara-screenshot gem and publish screenshots produced by failing builds to aid debugging.

+In order to ensure speed and consistency in our integration specs, we have mocked all of our external service calls using VCR and customized Capybara to avoid reloading sessions between every spec (generally this means you want to use `before(:all)` instead of `before(:each)` in specs and ensure that there is a corresponding `after(:all)` block that resets the page state.

 We document the application's behavior using our RSpec integration specs.
 To generate this documentation, run `rspec spec/features/ --format=documentation